Conserved active information: Conserved active information

 In this scenario, it has been shown that the gravitational constant and the critical density of the universe are fine-tuned.
 In contrast, other constants, such as the Higgs vacuum expectation value and the amplitude of the primordial fluctuations, are not \cite{DiazHossjer2022, DiazHossjerMarks2021, DiazHossjerMarks2023, DiazHossjerMathew2024}.
-Therefore, the presence of fine-tuning, $\bfP_1(\sfT) \ll 1$ and $\bfP_2(\sfT) = 1$, implies that the universe itself is an emergent event of high complexity.\end{example}
+Therefore, by Corollary \ref{Co:regimes}, the presence of fine-tuning, $\bfP_1(\sfT) \ll 1$ and $\bfP_2(\sfT) = 1$, implies that the universe itself is emergent. \end{example}